Joe Biden faces increasing pressure to quit the race, but has spent a lifetime overcoming the odds

 And he really is the only person to have beaten Trump.
 With 108 days until the election, in a year that has already seen shocking twists and turns, there’s time for something else to happen to tip the scales one way or another.

-There’s also no guarantee that another candidate, such as Vice President Kamala Harris, would fare better, and private squabbles in the party have broken out over who that replacement would be if Biden steps aside.
-Biden has been counted out before, so many times, he often says, and he’s come back from the brink.
+There’s also no guarantee that another candidate, such as Vice President Kamala Harris, would fare better, and private squabbles in the party have broken out over who the replacement would be if Biden steps aside.

-Deputy campaign manager Quentin Fulks said Thursday of Biden: “He is not wavering on anything.”

-Delaware Sen. Chris Coons, Biden’s closest friend in Congress and the co-chair of his campaign, was asked Thursday asked about Biden staying in the race.
+Delaware Sen. Chris Coons, Biden’s closest friend in Congress and the co-chair of his campaign, was asked Thursday bout Biden staying in the race.

 “I don’t have anything to tell,” he said, shaking his head.
 “I don’t know.”